 New Weather Station Technology in Africa-3

-The Trans African Hydro and Meteorological Observatory (TAHMO) project expects to put 20,000 microenvironment monitors over Africa in order to understand the weather patterns which affect that continent, its water, and its agriculture.
+The Trans African Hydro and Meteorological Observatory (TAHMO) project expects to put 20,000 weather stations over Africa in order to understand the weather patterns which affect that continent, its water, and its agriculture.
 In the conclusion of our 3-part series, we interview Dr. John Selker about his thoughts on the project.

 In your TEDx talk you estimate that US weather stations directly bring U.S. consumers 31 billion dollars in value per year.
 Can Africa see that same kind of return?

 Even more.
 The economics of weather data value may be going up because we’re reaching a cusp in terms of humanity’s consumption of food.
 Africa, one could argue, is the breadbasket for this coming century.
 Thus, the value of information about where we could grow what food could be astronomical.
 It’s very difficult to estimate.
 One application of weather data is crop insurance.
 Right now, crop insurance is taking off across Africa.
 The company we’re working with has 180,000 clients just in Kenya.
 When we talked about 31 billion dollars in the U.S., that is the value citizens report, but you need to add to that protection against floods, increased food production, water supply management, crop insurance and a myriad of other basic uses for weather data.
 In Africa, the value of this type of protection alone pays for over 1,000 times the cost of the weather stations.